ayechanst/speedrun-eth-guide/dex-guide.md

 ```

 ⚠ You may notice some differences between the two functions:
 1. Instead of creating a new variable for `yInput`, we just have `address(this).balance` as an arugment in `price()`.
-The upside is our function is slightly less long, at the cost of being slightly less readable.
+The upside is our function is a bit shorter, at the cost of readability.
+Dealer's choice! 🐸
 2. `(bool sent, ) = msg.sender.call{ value: ethOutput }("");` 😕 This line is just using a low level call instead of a high level call.
-As you progress through these challenges get familiar with looking at other ways of doing things.
-So when you encouter them in the wild they make sense, and you can get more flexible with how you write Solidity. [https://solidity-by-example.org/call/](Here's) more info about `.call`.
+As you progress through these challenges get familiar with doing the same thing different ways.
+That way when you encouter them in the wild they make sense, and you can get more flexible with how you write Solidity. [https://solidity-by-example.org/call/](Here's) more info about `.call`.
-3. `require(sent, "tokenToEth: revert in transferring eth to you!");` 😕 This is the continuation of the previous line, it just checks that the bool was set to true if the `.call` returns true (which it will if the value is successfully sent). `.call` is a bit less safe than `.transfer` so we need to add this check.
+3. `require(sent, "tokenToEth: revert in transferring eth to you!");` 😕 This is the continuation of the previous line, it just checks that the returned boolean value from `.call` was set to true (which it will if the value is successfully sent). `.call` is a bit less safe than `.transfer` so we need to add this check.
 We want to add checks to anythig that sends value in general so the whole function reverts if anything goes wrong.

 </details>